Updated Oct 26/2021

 As mentioned above, the Acan coral will adapt well to your aquarium environment and doesn’t need pristine water conditions to stay healthy.

-Even though they are easy to care for and are a hardy coral, there are some specific requirements for keeping Acan Corals healthy.
+Even though they are easy to care for and are hardy corals, there are some specific requirements for keeping Acan Corals healthy.

 Specific Gravity: 1.023-1.025